E

 elasticity (noun)

-Economics: The degree to which a demand or supply is sensitive to changes in price or income.
-(OD)
+The degree to which a demand or supply is sensitive to changes in price or income.
+(NOA)

 elide (verb)